risawitama/verbose-potato/README.md

-## Slept like a log last night … woke up in the fireplace.
+## Why do ducks make great detectives?
+They always quack the case.